zd87pl/wpsandbox/POPULAR_PLUGINS.md

 ## 5 WooCommerce Memberships

-## 6 WP All Export - WooCommerce Export Add-On Pro
+## 6 WP All Export - WooCommerce Export Add-On Pro - PAID
  - Allows users to export datasets: orders, customers, etc.
  - Can pair testing with WP All Import
  - Import with All Import and then test the Export functionality of this plugin afterward.